 When installing any sub-flooring product, it is important to leave a space of approximately 3/8" around the outside edge of the room.
 This will allow the floor to expand seasonally, without causing any of the panels or finished flooring to buckle.
 You can use a spacer to help you maintain a consistent gap, and then remove it once the sub-floor is down.
 You will also want to make sure the seams of your sub-flooring material are staggered.
 Much like laying brick, this creates a much stronger, more stable surface that is less likely to move under normal wear and tear.

-To ensure the best long term fit and results from hardwood flooring, allow it to rest in the room where it is to be installed for 48 -72 hrs before you actually put it down.
-This will allow the wood to acclimate to the temperature and humidity of the room and to avoid later buckling.
+To ensure the best long-term fit and results from hardwood flooring, allow it to rest in the room where it is to be installed for 48-72 hrs. before you actually put it down.
+This will allow the wood to acclimate to the temperature and humidity of the room and avoid later buckling.

 Once you've determined the direction that you want the planks of your floor to run, it's time to begin.
 Run a chalk line to ensure the first run of planks is straight, and then snap it down.
 Don't rely on the wall to serve as a straight line, as they often aren't!
 Unroll the vapor barrier that will sit underneath the hardwood, running it up a few inches onto the wall.
 This will be trimmed away later.
 The pieces of the vapor barrier can be overlapped and then taped together with duct tape.